AI - Risks

 • Do the sensor solutions used function sustainably and with what error rate? -> How does the quality of information develop over time?

-If such questions remain unanswered, they provide a first framework for assessing the risks of using such an optimization assistance.
-A healthy compromise has to be found with regard to the ability of the in-house performance in the context and at the same time the acceptance of external service providers (e.g. the hardware of data acquisition systems) without being dependent on individual employees or external third parties and without losing production information (your production know-how) to third parties.
+If such questions remain unanswered, they provide an initial framework for assessing the risks of using such optimization assistance.
+It is important to find a healthy compromise with regard to the ability of in-house performance in the context and at the same time the acceptance of external service providers (e.g. the hardware of data acquisition systems) without becoming dependent on individual employees or external third parties and without losing production information (your production know-how) to third parties.

-Basically, the concept of artificial intelligence is technically misplaced in this context.
-Artificial intelligence describes the academic endeavours of humans to research the human brain and its performance and to map it with the help of computer-aided methods.
+Basically, the term artificial intelligence is a technical misnomer in this context.
+Artificial intelligence describes the academic endeavors of humans to research the human brain and its performance and to reproduce it with the help of computer-aided methods.

 Click here for the article